Family Campout FAQs

 How much does the trip cost?
-Wild Grief provides this trip at no cost to everyone by fundraising so any family who is grieving can participate.
+Wild Grief provides this trip at no cost.
 All food, camping gear and supplies are provided.

 What happens on this trip?
 Families will have opportunities to spend time together as well as time in peer groups.
-Families go on easy hikes, engage in creative activities at our art table, and participate in some guided grief activities together.
-Peer groups take time away from main camp to engage in age appropriate grief programming throughout the weekend while parents/guardians connect about their grief and the unique aspects of parenting on a grief journey.
+Activities include: easy hikes, creative activities, and guided grief activities.
+Peer groups engage in age appropriate grief programming throughout the weekend while parents/guardians connect about their grief and the unique aspects of parenting on a grief journey.
 Everyone will have meals together and sit around the campfire at night.

 What gear do I need?
 Wild Grief provides all the major gear for camping as needed including tents, sleeping bags, day packs, rain gear, base layers, fleece, and all food.
-You will need a few other personal items and we will provide you a gear list.
+You will need to bring clothing and a few personal items.
+We will provide families with a list of what to pack.

 We’ve never camped before, can I still go?
 Yes!
-We prioritize families who have never camped and it will be a supportive experience to learn about camping basics in addition to processing your grief.
-Talk to us about any concerns, we can help you figure out what to expect and how to get ready.
+We prioritize families who have not had access to camping.
+Talk to us about any concerns and we can help you figure out what to expect and how to get ready.

 Are there snakes, or spiders, or other fearsome creatures??
 What’s out there?
 Our camp out is in Southwest Washington State and there are no venomous snakes or dangerous insects in the area.
-Our guides will teach you proper etiquette to avoid wild creatures.
+Our guides will teach you how to be safe in nature.

 How does this help me?
 Families who have come to camp have shared that it helped them feel less isolated and alone to be around other families who are also grieving.
-Parents learn new tools to cope with their own grief and learn about how to support their children who are grieving.
-Having the space and time to give your full attention to being together as a family in nature brings some peace and an opening to start unpacking the many layers of emotion that come along with grief.
+Participants learn new tools to cope with their grief and parents also learn about how to support their children who are grieving.
+Many participants say that talking about grief in the forest brought them a sense of ease, peace and groundedness they hadn’t experienced elsewhere.

 Can we bring our pets?
-We are sorry, but we are not able to accommodate pets.
+Unfortunately, we are not able to accommodate pets.
 We can only allow dogs that are classified and trained specifically as service animals and they must perform a specific task that assists a person with a disability.
 Emotional support or comfort animals are not service animals.

 Who’s leading the trip?
 What are their qualifications?
 Wild Grief guides have experience in camping, leading hikes as well as training in first aid and grief support.
 See the Wild Grief guide page for information about individual guides' background and training.